pchemguy/spec-kit/templates/capabilities/capabilities.md

 Check that:

 - every capability is assigned exactly one Capability Model class;
-- no capability mixes Core User Capability, Supporting Functional Capability, or NFFF Aspect semantics;
+- no capability mixes Core User Capability, Supporting Functional Capability, or NFFF Capability semantics;
 - each classification reflects the capability’s dominant semantic role.

 If validation fails: